 We also compare the quantitative importance of these variables to a set of variables intended to capture competing hypotheses of the sources of gender segregation.
 While we find that some of these alternative hypotheses do account for gender segregation, they are generally less important quantitatively than our measures of sensory, motor and spatial skills.
-Gender differences in spatial skills in particular appear to have an important impact on gender segregation: eliminating selection on these skills alone would, all else equal, reduce the Duncan index by around 10% in both 1970 and 2012.
+Gender differences in spatial skills in particular appear to have an important relative impact on gender segregation.

-We should note that these comparisons are contingent on the ability of the DOT data to capture the different explanations of gender based occupational segregation.
-One might argue that the inability of these variables to perfectly capture different aspects of occupations biases our results against finding an impact of a given explanation.
-We would note that the DOT variables were not developed with the specific aim of evaluating any of the explanations we consider, although they clearly capture some salient dimensions of each.
-Furthermore, we argue the first message of the analysis is the importance of gender differences in sensory, motor and especially spatial aptitudes for occupational segregation, all skills that have been typically ignored in economic research in this area.
+We should note that these comparisons are contingent on the ability of the DOT data to capture the different explanations of gender based occupational segregation, and any bias from important factors omitted from our regressions.
+One might argue that the inability of the DOT variables to perfectly capture different aspects of occupations biases our results against finding an impact of a given explanation.
+The DOT variables were not developed with the specific aim of evaluating any of the explanations we consider, although they clearly capture some salient dimensions of each.
+We argue that the first message of the analysis is the relative importance of gender differences in sensory, motor and especially spatial aptitudes for occupational segregation, all skills that typically have not been highlighted in much of the research in this area.